watsona22/Note-Taker-Express/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 The application should have a db.json file on the back end that will be used to store and retrieve notes using the fs module.

-The following HTML routes should be created:

-GET /notes should return the notes.html file.

-GET * should return the index.html file.

-The following API routes should be created:

-GET /api/notes should read the db.json file and return all saved notes as JSON.

-POST /api/notes should receive a new note to save on the request body, add it to the db.json file, and then return the new note to the client.
-You'll need to find a way to give each note a unique id when it's saved (look into npm packages that could do this for you).